Penalizing complexity priors for Bayesian inference of circular models: Preliminaries

-The circular distributions and priors discussed above highlight the diversity and utility of existing methods for modeling circular data.
-However, many of the priors currently in use are either heuristic or tailored to specific cases, lacking a unified framework for selection and hyperparameter determination.
-This motivates the need for a principled and systematic approach for prior selection which can account for the unique properties of circular distributions.
-In the next section, we will introduce a principled framework for prior selection for circular distributions, and provide the procedure for constructing the PC prior in circular scenarios, offering a consistent methodology for addressing the challenges discussed here.
+The circular distributions and priors discussed above show the diversity and utility of existing methods for modeling circular data.
+However, many of the priors currently in use are either heuristic or tailored to specific cases, lacking a unified framework.
+This motivates the need for a cohesive approach for default prior selection which can account for the unique properties of circular distributions, as presented in the next section.